Skip to content

 [EFAULT] Failed to install chart release: Error: INSTALLATION FAILED: rendered manifests contain a resource that already exists.
 Unable to continue with install: CustomResourceDefinition "alertmanagerconfigs.monitoring.coreos.com" in namespace "" exists and cannot be imported into the current release: invalid ownership metadata; label validation error: missing key "app.kubernetes.io/managed-by": must be set to "Helm"; annotation validation error: missing key "meta.helm.sh/release-name": must be set to "prometheus-operator"; annotation validation error: missing key "meta.helm.sh/release-namespace": must be set to "ix-prometheus-operator"

-The solution: The Prometheus-operator is required for the use of Prometheus metrics and for any charts that utilize CloudNative Postgresql (CNPG).
+The solution: The Prometheus crds are required for the use of Prometheus metrics and for any charts that utilize CloudNative Postgresql (CNPG).

 Operator [traefik] has to be installed first